jrpool/jsonresume-theme-a11y/README.md

 `resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`

-This command will generate the output in two steps:
+That command will generate the output in two steps:

 - It will convert your source file to a source file in this theme’s format, saving that file as `resume-a11y.json`.
 - It will then generate an output file from the latter file.